 Piedmont International University offers distance education in accordance with the regulations of the United States Department of Education and the regulations of each state or territory.
-Additional approvals and exemptions are an ongoing process.
-Some state authorization processes limit our ability to offer distance courses to residents of those states.
-Please look below to see the current status of your state.
-If you have additional questions, please contact the Admissions Office at 336-725-8344.

 North Carolina Post-Secondary Education Complaints

 University of North Carolina System Office

 910 Raleigh Road